JaneBdemented/NSEC2020_The_Truth_About_Mr_Smiley/README.md

 ### Flag Geo 2

-This flag takes a couple steps.
+This flag takes a couple of steps.

 __First: Looking at the bash\_history__